stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-*(slightly laughing)* You pick up the pickax and your arm disappears into it.
+_(slightly laughing)_ You pick up the pickaxe and your arm disappears into it.
 You're like, "Oh yeah, forgot.
 Hang on a minute, how have I got within thousands of-- thousands and thousands of miles of this dense pickaxe?"

 #### BRYN